marcelbeumer/crispy-octo-goggles/streamproc/README.md

 - Install helm chart with `helm install streamproc ./helm_chart`.
 - Check when pods are ready with `kubectl get po`
 - Add `127.0.0.1 streamproc.local` to your `/etc/hosts` file
 - Open [http://streamproc.local](http://streamproc.local).
-The graph updates every x-seconds.
+The graph updates every x-seconds, it may take a while for the first data to show.

 ## Local development